-On January 1, 2021, a toll rate increase took effect for commercial vehicles, reflecting an increase in the Consumer Price Index (CPI) for All Urban Consumers.
-This increase was implemented pursuant to the Tollway Board of Directors' approval in 2008 and confirmation in 2011 of annual CPI-based commercial vehicle toll rate increases beginning January 1, 2018 and each year thereafter.
+On January 1, 2022, a toll rate increase took effect for commercial vehicles, reflecting an increase in the Consumer Price Index (CPI) for All Urban Consumers based on the percentage change in the CPI over the 12-month period ending on June 30 of the prior year.
+This increase was implemented pursuant to the Tollway Board of Directors' approval in 2008 and affirmation in 2011 of annual CPI-based commercial vehicle toll rate increases beginning January 1, 2018 and each year thereafter.